christendeo/EdgeRunners/README.md

 ## Independent Technologies
 * **ElasticSearch:** A distributed search and analytics engine.
 Our application will use ElasticSearch to allow users to perform real-time searches for food, meals and more.
 * **Docker:** Used to containerize the application’s services, such as those listed above.
 We will create Dockerfiles for each service, and a docker compose file to handle multiple containers.
 We will use Docker to streamline our continuous integration workflow by minimizing environment-related bugs as we will all be working in the same environment.
 Using a container to deploy our program will eliminate concerns about compatibility and facilitate ease of use.
-* **ImageMagick (Not Yet Confirmed):** A library that supports multiple digital image manipulation functionalities such as creating, editing, composing, and converting bitmap images.
-Our application will use ImageMagick to edit user’s profile pictures as well as the images of foods and meals stored in our database.

 ## Setup Installation
 1. Clone the Repository:
 `git clone https://github.com/christendeo/EdgeRunners.git`
 2. Open docker desktop.
 Open the project folder in a terminal.
 Run the command 'docker-compose up --build'
-3. Seed the database with the command 'docker exec -it edgerunners-server node tasks/seed.js'
+3. Seed the database with the command 'docker exec -it edgerunners-server node tasks/index.js'
 3. Run the application from the docker desktop application

 ## GitHub Repository